What if a Parent Can’t Pay for Nursing Home Care?

 Present and Attentive

-Being present allows you to notice small changes in a parent’s health or activity level that might indicate that something is changing.
+Being present allows you to notice small changes in a parent’s health or activity level that might indicate something is changing.
 For example, when I managed the care of clients, I would walk into a person’s home.
 Immediately I could sense or see that my client wasn’t feeling well, was emotionally upset, or recognized that something else was happening that I needed to investigate.

 Noticing the little things is essential when managing chronic disease and healthcare.
 For example, something as simple as a change in medication—whether adding or deleting—can result in side effects.